 The Company invests in financial instruments that are not traded in an active market.
 The fair value of such instruments is determined by using valuation techniques.
 The Company uses a variety of methods and makes assumptions that are based on market conditions existing at each reporting date.
-Valuation techniques used include the use of comparable recent arm's length transactions, discounted cash flow analysis and other valuation techniques commonly used by market participants.
-The fair value of the deposits with RBS are estimated t be approximately equal to the nominal value.
+The valuation techniques used to estimate the fair values of the financial instruments are described in note 13.